-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. √ Private room in a hospital.
-Covered only when medically necessary and covered under Original Medicare.
-Pulsed radiofrequency lessoning and intra- articular or extra-articular facet joint prolotherapy ✓ Reversal of sterilization procedures and or non-prescription contraceptive supplies. ~ Routine dental care, such as cleanings, fillings or dentures.
-Covered only as described in the Medical Benefits Chart in this chapter under Section 2.1 (see "Dental services").
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television ~ Private room in a hospital Covered only when medically necessary and covered under Original Medicare.
+Pulsed radiofrequency lessoning and intra- articular or extra-articular facet joint prolotherapy ~ Reversal of sterilization procedures and or non-prescription contraceptive supplies Routine dental care, such as cleanings, fillings, or dentures Covered only as described in the Medical Benefits Chart in this chapter under Section 2.1 (see "Dental services").
 Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
-Services associated with the removal of scars, tattoos, actinic changes, or as a treatment for acne including, but not limited to, salabrasion, chemosurgery, or other skin abrasion procedures Services considered not reasonable and necessary, according to the standards of Original Medicare √
+Services associated with the removal of scars, tattoos, actinic changes, or as a treatment for acne including, but not limited to, salabrasion, chemosurgery, or other skin abrasion procedures Services considered not reasonable and necessary, according to Original Medicare standards √

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services for or associated with implants Covered only when medically necessary and covered under Original Medicare Services for the removal of an organ from a member for purposes of transplantation into another person and services for transplants involving mechanical or animal organs Only those transplants described in the Medical Benefits Chart in this chapter under Section 2.1 (see "Inpatient hospital care") are covered services.
-Services provided to members who are incarcerated (see the definition of "Incarceration" in Chapter 12 of this booklet) ~ Services provided to veterans in Veterans Affairs (VA) facilities When emergency services are received at a VA hospital and the VA cost-sharing is more than the cost-sharing under our plan, we will reimburse veterans for the difference.
-Services required by court order or as a condition of parole or probation Covered only when medically necessary and covered under Original Medicare Supportive devices for the feet Orthopedic or therapeutic shoes for people with diabetic foot disease.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services for or associated with implants Covered only when medically necessary and covered under Original Medicare.
+Services for the removal of an organ from a member for purposes of transplantation into another person and services for transplants involving mechanical or animal organs Only those transplants described in the Medical Benefits Chart in this chapter under Section 2.1 (see "Inpatient hospital care") are covered services.
+Services provided to members who are incarcerated (see the definition of "Incarceration" in Chapter 12 of this document) ~ Services provided to veterans in Veterans Affairs (VA) facilities When emergency services are received at a VA hospital and the VA cost sharing is more than the cost sharing under our plan, we will reimburse veterans for the difference.
+Services required by court order or as a condition of parole or probation Covered only when medically necessary and covered under Original Medicare.
 Surgical treatment for morbid obesity Covered only when medically necessary and covered under Original Medicare.

-Using the plan's coverage for your Part D prescription drugs
+Using the plan's coverage for Part D prescription drugs